China and India welcome Putin's electoral victory; The West calls it “undemocratic” - ExBulletin

 – EU: “repression” –

-– European Union countries said in a joint statement that Russians had been denied a “real choice” after all candidates opposed to the war in Ukraine were excluded.
+– European Union countries said in a joint statement that Russians have been denied a “real choice” after all candidates opposed to the war in Ukraine were excluded.

 EU foreign policy chief Josep Borrell said the vote was “based on repression and intimidation”.